Muscle Shoals, Alabama

 Muscle Shoals is the largest city in Colbert County, Alabama, United States.
-It is located on the left bank of the Tennessee River in the northern part of the state and, as of the 2010 census, its population was 13,146.
+It is located on the left bank of the Tennessee River in the northern part of the state and, as of the 2020 census, Muscle Shoals had a population of 16,275.
 The estimated population in 2019 was 14,575.

-Both the city and the Florence-Muscle Shoals Metropolitan Area (including four cities in Colbert and Lauderdale counties) are commonly called "The Shoals".
-Northwest Alabama Regional Airport serves the Shoals region, located in the northwest section of the state in Muscle Shoals.
+Both the city and the Florence–Muscle Shoals Metropolitan Area (including four cities in Colbert and Lauderdale counties) are commonly called "The Shoals".
+Northwest Alabama Regional Airport in Muscle Shoals serves the Shoals region.

-Due to its strategic location along the Tennessee River, Muscle Shoals had long been territory of Native American tribes.
-In the late 18th and early 19th centuries, as Europeans entered the area in greater number, it became a center of historic land disputes.
-The new state of Georgia had ambitions to anchor its western claims (to the Mississippi River) by encouraging development here, but that project did not succeed.